Wind-Gone/Wind-Gone.github.io/_pages/about.md

 10. 2021 **Second prize** in China College Student Computer Design Competition
 11. 2021 **Second prize** of Shanghai University Students' Cultural and Creative Works Exhibition
 12. 2020 **Excellent Student** of Bytedance FeiShu Training Camp
+13. 2020 **Third Prize** in the National College Student Information Security Competition's Innovation and Practice Ability Contest
-13. 2019 **Third prize** in English Speech Contest of Foreign Research Institute of ECNU
+14. 2019 **Third prize** in English Speech Contest of Foreign Research Institute of ECNU
-14. 2019-2021 **First-Class Scholarship** in ECNU
+15. 2019-2021 **First-Class Scholarship** in ECNU
-15. 2018-2021 **Outstanding Student** in Software and Engineering College of ECNU
+16. 2018-2021 **Outstanding Student** in Software and Engineering College of ECNU

 📝 Publications
 ======